 Make sure to photograph all the other vehicles involved in the accident from all angles and take pictures of any skid marks on the road.
 This photographic evidence will help your attorney recreate the accident scene to determine who is at fault.

 If you’re injured, ask someone to help you take photographs and take down personal information from any witnesses.

 Once you’ve gathered all the evidence, you must wait for emergency services to take you to a nearby hospital.

-Sometimes, an accident might not leave any obvious injuries, but it is still crucial that you visit a hospital for a medical examination as some injuries can take time to manifest.
+Sometimes, an accident might not leave any obvious injuries.
+However, it is still crucial that you visit a hospital for a medical examination, as some injuries can take time to manifest.

-Keep a record of all the medical receipts, medical records, and doctors’ opinions.
-Make sure to keep track of all the appointments and don’t skip out on any, as it can have an adverse effect on your personal injury case.
+Record all the medical receipts, medical records, and doctors’ opinions.
+Keep track of all the appointments, and don’t skip out on any, as it can adversely affect your personal injury case.

 Multiple Nominee – US News-Best Lawyers